LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/faas-for-messaging.md

 * Transfer Conversation to a different Skill

-* Transfer Conversation to a different Agent
+* Transfer Conversation to a different Agent (to configure this feature see [here](https://knowledge.liveperson.com/contact-center-management-messaging-operations-transfer-to-agent.html))

 * Close the Conversation